ARCLabUNO/arclabwebsite/content/publication/tostlebe_et_al_2025/index.md

 ---
-title: "Experimental effects of a restrictive housing step-down program on violent and non-violent misconduct in the Oregon Department of Corrections"
+title: "Experimental effects of a restrictive housing step-down program on violent and non-violent misconduct"
 authors:
   - tostlebe
   - David Pyrooz